Intel Extreme Masters

 The Intel Extreme Masters (IEM) is a series of international esports tournaments held in countries around the world.
-These Electronic Sports League (ESL) sanctioned events, sponsored by Intel, as of 2025 currently host events in Counter-Strike: Global Offensive and StarCraft II.
-Other game titles were hosted in the past.
-The body that owns the league is Turtle Entertainment.
+These Electronic Sports League (ESL) sanctioned events, sponsored by Intel, as of 2025 currently host events in Counter-Strike 2.
+Other game titles were hosted in the past, including StarCraft II and League of Legends.
+The body that owns the league is Savvy Games Group.
 The League has operated 17 seasons as of 2023.
-The season finals, with the largest prize pool, takes place in Katowice, Poland.
-Mid-season events are held in numerous cities around the globe, including Chicago, Shanghai and Sydney.
+The highest tier of events, known as Masters Championships, are held in the summer in Cologne, Germany and in the new year in Poland, offering the most prize money.
+Other events, known as Masters events, are held in numerous cities around the globe, which have included Dallas, Shanghai and Sydney.